spycrab/ape/README.md

 ## Status
 Currently Ape has the following limitations:

+- *A lot* of bugs
+- Not all instructions are implemented
+- Not all interrupts are implemented
 - Limited hardware support
-  - Not all instructions are implemented
   - Limited to 8086/8088 instructions only
-  - Not all interrupts are implemented
+  - No Intel 8087 emulation
   - No Harddrive support
-  - No Intel 8087 emulation
+  - Only supports booting 5.25" 720K floppies at the moment
 - Limited graphics capabilities
   - currently only outputting to a text file (obviously temporary)

 ## Requirements
 - A C++17 capable compiler